NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 ### Engage update

-1. The Engage updates are posted in the #sjr-third-party-updates Slack channel by Mark Goldthorpe.
+1. The Engage updates are raised through Service Now service requests (search for "NHS App Supplier Standard Change Request").
+A member of the T2 support team should then post the file in the sjr-third-party-updates Slack channel.
+They are provided as an xlsx file, with additions and deletions on separate worksheets.
+Contact a member of the T3 support team to forward the file if you do not have access to Service Now.

 2. Update `sjr-config/utils/rulecreation/engage.csv` with the practice changes.
 For removals, just delete the row where you find the ODS code to be removed.
 Additions should be added to the end of the file.